dart-archive/oauth2/README.md

 // API access.
 //
-// Either way, you must provide both a client identifier and a client secret: final identifier = "my client identifier";
+// Either way, you must provide both a client identifier and a client secret: final identifier = 'my client identifier';
-final secret = "my client secret";
+final secret = 'my client secret';

 // Calling the top-level `clientCredentialsGrant` function will return a
 // [Client] instead.